KevinTheMix/CheatSheets/# IT/Google/Flutter/Widgets.md

   * **Column**/**Row** (inheriting from **Flex**)
     * They are flex spaces, giving unbounded constraints to all their children to let them choose their space (& usually asking them to shrinkWrap)
       * The space given to their _flexible_ children is the remaining space = parent_constraints - fixed_items
-    * They themselves take up max size in their main axis by default (i.e. `mainAxisSize: MainAxisSize.max`)
+    * They themselves take up max size in their main axis by default (ie `mainAxisSize: MainAxisSize.max`)
   * [Flex](https://api.flutter.dev/flutter/widgets/Flex-class.html) = base class for Column & Row
 * Positioning = Align, Center, Positioned, Expanded, Flexible